 No proactive action is needed on the applicant’s part.
 Following the Letter of Intent and the Application deadline, applicants will receive an e-mail with details regarding the interview, including a website link.
 We advise applicants to monitor their University e-mail accounts for this.
 Interviews are due by the end of May.

 d.)
 Spoken English Requirement: Applicants must meet a spoken English requirement (see the University of Alberta Calendar - English Language Proficiency).

-Note: Applicants who have sequential high school background courses in Chemistry, English, Mathematics, and Biology will best be prepared to succeed in the
+Note: Applicants who have sequential high school background courses in Chemistry, English, Mathematics, and Biology will best be prepared to succeed in the pre-pharmacy program.

 III.
 Selection process